dilsadkut/Django_webproject/README.md

 # Django_webproject

-Within the scope of the Bilge Adam Yetiştirme Programı Python Eğitimi, I made a small application about product tracking and management in this web project.
+Within the scope of the "Bilge Adam Yetiştirme Programı Python Eğitimi", I made a small application about product tracking and management in this web project.
 I used Python's Django Web Development Framework during the project development stages.
-I used MySQL as database and got help from Bootstrap css library for styles.
+Also, I used MySQL as database and got help from Bootstrap css library for styles.

 ## To run the project
 ### windows